navkar/Predictions/README.md

 #### Post June 2023

-* :thumbsup: Much better overall economy.
+* :thumbsup: Economy might look much better, which feels good.
 * Possibility of food :hamburger: shortages or empty shelves
 * Creation of trade unions everywhere in employment.
 * **Dubai** will rise as a central hub and will De-peg with Dollar.